alguacilaguamara/thinkfan-config/README.md

 # thinkfan-config
-Manage your thinkpad fan speed
+Manage your thinkpad fan speed in Ubuntu 22.04

 # How to use
 ```